heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 Now, we can install all the deep learning frameworks:

 	sudo pip install numpy scipy matplotlib scikit-image scikit-learn ipython protobuf jupyter

+Upgrade numpy to the latest version:

+	sudo pip install --upgrade numpy

 ### Building TensorFlow from Source

+**NOTE: If you already have a built *.whl file, skip to next sub-section to install TensorFlow directly using PIP**

 First verify that you are using Python 2.7 as default and pip for Python 2.7.
 Upgrade pip to latest version if you see a warning message.
 Also verify that you are using numpy version >= 1.14